bonJoeV/C-STEM-Curriculum/README.md

 # C-STEM (Catholic STEM) Program

 Welcome to the repository for the C-STEM (Catholic STEM) program at Our Lady of the Prairie Catholic School.
 This repository contains the curriculum, lesson plans, and resources for Kindergarten through 6th grade.
-Our C-STEM curriculum, inspired by the Catholic Schools Center of Excellence, integrates Catholic values with Science, Technology, Engineering, and Mathematics (STEM) education.
+Our C-STEM curriculum, inspired by the Catholic Schools Center of Excellence (CSCOE), integrates Catholic values with Science, Technology, Engineering, and Mathematics (STEM) education.

 ## Program Overview